 The HERS rating system is index-based, with a value of 100 representing the energy used by the average new American home, also called the American Standard Building.
 Most older homes produce audited scores above 100 because they did not incorporate newer building techniques and materials developed with energy efficiency in mind.

-Home energy expert Bill Stevens, Berkey’s president, says a perfect HERS score would be zero, which would indicate no net purchased energy for that home.
-“A zero HERS score isn’t a realistic outcome for most homes, but homeowners should make every effort to score as far below 100 as possible,” Stevens said.
+Home energy expert Jamie Wooldridge, Berkey’s president, says a perfect HERS score would be zero, which would indicate no net purchased energy for that home.
+“A zero HERS score isn’t a realistic outcome for most homes, but homeowners should make every effort to score as far below 100 as possible,” Wooldridge said.

 Regardless of materials used or a home’s age, the Environmental Protection Agency says more than half of all homes have one or more energy wasting problems caused by faulty installation of heating, ventilating and air conditioning systems.
 Such problems usually are not detected unless the home owner looks for them by having an energy audit.
 While the homes may be cool, the HVAC equipment works well below its rated efficiency, which causes higher utility bills and shortened equipment life.